 In addition to filling wholesale orders for their products, the Sisters set up sales booths at many agricultural fairs in Vermont and New Hampshire where their sweaters were a featured item.
 Some years the sweaters were awarded prize money for outstanding quality.
 As the Sisters fanned out across the region to sell, Lizzie usually remained at home ensuring a steady supply of merchandise for the fairs.
 Occasionally, though, she was one of the sellers.
 In 1898 she, along with Sisters Mary Darling and Henrietta Spooner, took their wares to Blodgett Landing, a wealthy enclave on nearby Lake Sunapee.

 Lizzie’s contribution to community life was not limited to textile production.
-In the July 1898 issue of The Manifesto (p.
-110), Enfield’s “Home Notes” report, “Our three strawberry beds, set out and managed by Sisters Isabella Russell and Lizzie Curtis also promise a large crop of our favorite berry.”
+In the July 1898 issue of The Manifesto Enfield’s “Home Notes” reported, “Our three strawberry beds, set out and managed by Sisters Isabella Russell and Lizzie Curtis also promise a large crop of our favorite berry” (p.
+110).
 And though she did not leave a written record of her spiritual life, in 1897 Lizzie was one of four Enfield Shakers who attended the summer spiritualist camp meetings at Lake Sunapee where they preached and sang the Shaker testimony.
 Their meeting attracted “a good audience.”

-In 1919, as the Enfield community was in the process of relocating its members to Canterbury Shaker Village, a photograph was taken of the seven sisters who remained to do the work of closing the village.
+In 1919, as the Enfield community was in the process of relocating its members to Canterbury Shaker Village, a photograph was taken of the seven sisters who remained to do the work of closing Enfield Shaker Village.
 Five of those pictured did move to Canterbury in 1923, but Lizzie did not live to see that day.
-She died September 25, 1921 at her Shaker family in Enfield, less than three weeks before her 77th birthday and is buried in the Enfield Shaker Church Family Shaker Cemetery.
+She died September 25, 1921, at her Shaker family in Enfield, less than three weeks before her 77th birthday.
+She is buried in the Enfield Shaker Church Family Shaker Cemetery.